 Social – Spread the word through your social media accounts.
-You can use Facebook Ads as a cost-effective approach, with targeting specific to gender, geography, interests, and other parameters.
-Twitter now has a retargeting service called Tailored Audiences; Google+ both integrates search with social and offers +Post ads.
+You can use Facebook Ads as a cost-effective approach, targeting specifically to gender, geography, interests, and other parameters.
+Twitter now has a retargeting service called Tailored Audiences; Google+ integrates search with social and offers +Post ads.
 Don’t forget LinkedIn, and add your badges and images to Pinterest as well.
 Be ready to answer any questions from potential customers.

 Email – Email newsletters have always been popular.
 Your fresh content is a great way to engage your user base so they can Like pieces and provide social signals for your business.

-Syndication – Yahoo! has developed a content syndication network, on a pay-per-click model, where your content appears on the main Yahoo! page.
+Syndication – Yahoo! has developed a content syndication network on a pay-per-click model, where your content appears on the main Yahoo! page.

 Content marketing has become a major piece of success in online business.
-However, you first have to drive the traffic to your site through the search engines and other available methods.
+However, you first have to drive the traffic to your site through search engines and other available methods.
 Using the tactics in this series, you can engage users both off and on your site to optimize conversions and build your business.

-This piece serves as a part of our own user engagement: with 20 years in business, Atlantic.Net is the trusted choice for thousands of companies to host their IT environments, featuring innovative and secure Windows Cloud Hosting plans and state of the art Linux Cloud Hosting solutions.
+This piece serves as a part of our own user engagement.
+With 20 years in business, Atlantic.Net is the trusted choice for thousands of companies to host their IT environments, featuring innovative and secure Windows Cloud Hosting plans and state-of-the-art Linux Cloud Hosting solutions.

 By Moazzam Adnan; comic words by Kent Roberts & art by Leena Cruz.